Samsø: Kanhave canal

-At its narrowest place, a canal was dug across the island.
+A canal was dug across the island at its narrowest place.
 The canal was about 500 m long and 11 m wide and could in its time be navigated by vessels with a draught of up to 1 m.
-It was dug and clad with wooden linings in the years 726-729 AD; the last part of the Scandinavian Iron Age.
+It was dug and clad with wooden linings in the years 726–729 AD; the last part of the Scandinavian Iron Age.
 Kanhave canal is one of the largest known engineering projects of the Vikings and it is a sign of the centralized power of the time.
 Kanhave canal is thought of as instrumental to dominating the sea of Kattegat.
 There are plans to dig out the canal again.

 Medieval fortresses

-All the known sources suggests, that the island was the property of the Crown throughout medieval times, but it was an age of conflict and insecurity nevertheless, as a total of five fortresses were built on Samsø in the Middle Ages; Vesborg where the lighthouse is nowadays, Gammel Brattingsborg where the town of Tranebjerg is now, Hjortholm on the islet of the same name in the Stavns Fjord lagoon, Bisgård at the bishop's palace (official residence) in the parish of Onsbjerg and the small fortification of Blafferholm in the garden of Brattingsborg manor.
+All known sources suggest that the island was the property of the Monarchy throughout medieval times, but it was an age of conflict and insecurity nevertheless, as a total of five fortresses were built on Samsø in the Middle Ages; Vesborg where the lighthouse is nowadays, Gammel Brattingsborg where the town of Tranebjerg is now, Hjortholm on the islet of the same name in the Stavns Fjord lagoon, Bisgård at the bishop's palace (official residence) in the parish of Onsbjerg and the small fortification of Blafferholm in the garden of Brattingsborg manor.
 None of them are left standing today.
 Only the castle hills and the archaeological excavations of the foundations remains.
 The National Museum of Denmark initiated thorough archaeological investigations of the fortification sites a few years ago and the field work terminated in 2012.

 The quarantine of Kyholm

-From 1831-1857 there was a plague- and cholera-quarantine on the tiny island of Kyholm just east of Samsø.
+From 1831 to 1857 there was a quarantine of plague and cholera sufferers on the tiny island of Kyholm just east of Samsø.
 Here, ships returning from long voyages had to dock, if they had disease on board.
 There is an abandoned cemetery of around 100 graves on the island.
 Kyholm is accessible year round, but it is advised not to be around when the birds are breeding.